Human-100/ftp-server/README.md

 # FTP Server
-This Project is a Linux based FTP Server created using `vsftpd` (Very Secure FTP Daemon) This repo contains an automation script, that i have compiled for an easier installation.
+This Project is a Linux based FTP Server I created using `vsftpd` (Very Secure FTP Daemon).
+This repo contains an automation script, that i have compiled for an easier installation.
 You can further customize the Server by through editing the vsftpd.conf cofig files.

 Now if you want to manually set everything up